 - Waived change & cancelation fees on Flying Blue awards

-I think for many, the most exciting aspect of Flying Blue Platinum status is the ability to redeem miles for Air France first class.
+I think for many, the most exciting incremental perk of Flying Blue Platinum status is the ability to redeem miles for Air France first class.
 I rank Air France as having one of the best first class products in the world (and the ground experience is the best in the world), though you can only redeem miles for it if you have Flying Blue Platinum status or above.

+Admittedly even if you have elite status, these awards aren’t cheap.
+While some first class awards may be as cheap as 160,000 miles one-way, they typically go for anywhere from 220,000-400,000 miles, depending on the routing.
 While the cost is steep, I’d argue that there are cases where this could be a good option:

 - Flying Blue is transfer partners with all major transferable points currencies, and we frequently see transfer bonuses of 25%